mohammadali0120/nuxt-express-mongodb-authentication/README.md

 * Mongoose ORM
 * JWT authentication
 * Access Token supported
-* Refresh token does not implement for the back-end!
+* Refresh token does not implemented for the back-end!

 #
 ### How to run Front-end and Back-end projects?